What is AWS Direct Connect? - AWS Direct Connect

 • Your device must support Border Gateway Protocol (BGP) and BGP MD5 authentication.

 • (Optional) You can configure Bidirectional Forwarding Detection (BFD) on your network.
-BFD is a feature of BGP that applies to both public and private transit virtual interfaces.
-Asynchronous BFD is automatically enabled for AWS Direct Connect virtual interfaces, but does not take effect until you configure it on your router.
+Asynchronous BFD is automatically enabled for each AWS Direct Connect virtual interface.
+It's automatically enabled for Direct Connect virtual interfaces, but does not take effect until you configure it on your router.
 For more information, see Enable BFD for a Direct Connect connection.

 AWS Direct Connect supports both the IPv4 and IPv6 communication protocols.
 IPv6 addresses provided by public AWS services are accessible through AWS Direct Connect public virtual interfaces.

 AWS Direct Connect supports an Ethernet frame size of 1522 or 9023 bytes (14 bytes Ethernet header + 4 bytes VLAN tag + bytes for the IP datagram + 4 bytes FCS) at the link layer.
 You can set the MTU of your private virtual interfaces.
-For more information, see Set network MTU for private virtual interfaces or transit virtual interfaces.
+For more information, see MTUs for private virtual interfaces or transit virtual interfaces.

 AWS Direct Connect has two billing elements: port hours and outbound data transfer.
 Port hour pricing is determined by capacity and connection type (dedicated connection or hosted connection).